gravitational/gravity/docs/6.x/cluster.md

 Deploying agents on nodes
 The operation has been created in manual mode.

-See https://gravitational.com/gravity/docs/cluster/#managing-an-ongoing-operation for details on working with operation plan.
+See https://gravitational.com/gravity/docs/Cluster/#managing-an-ongoing-operation for details on working with operation plan.
 ```

-Please refer to the [Managing Operations](/cluster/#managing-operations) section about
+Please refer to the [Managing Operations](/Cluster/#managing-operations) section about
 working with the operation plan.

 !!! warning "IMPORTANT":
     The manual upgrade must be executed using `gravity` binary included in the upgrade
     tarball to ensure version compatibility.
-If you don't have a cluster image tarball (for
+If you don't have a Cluster Image tarball (for
     example, when downloading upgrades directly from a connected Gravity Hub), you can obtain
     the appropriate `gravity` binary from Gravity Hub.

 ### Troubleshooting Automatic Upgrades

-!!! tip "Advanced Usage":
-    This section covers the "under the hood" details of the automatic updates.

 When a user initiates an automatic update by executing `gravity upgrade`
 command, the following actions take place:

-1. An agent (update agent) is deployed on each cluster node.
+1. An agent (update agent) is deployed on each Cluster node.
 The
-   update agents start on every cluster node as a `systemd` unit called
+   update agents start on every Cluster node as a `systemd` unit called
    `gravity-agent.service`.
 1. The agents execute phases of the update plan.
 These are
    the same phases a user would run as part of a [manual upgrade](#manual-upgrade).